 We have evaluated the fair values of financial instruments and methods used to determine those fair values.
-The fair values of "Cash and cash equivalents," "Short-term investments," "Accounts receivable," "Accounts payable," and "Short-term debt" approximate carrying values because of the short maturity of these financial instruments.
+The fair values of "Cash and cash equivalents," "Accounts receivable," "Accounts payable," and "Short-term debt" approximate carrying values because of the short maturity of these financial instruments.
 The carrying value of corporate-owned life insurance is recorded at cash surrender value and, accordingly, approximates fair value.
 The carrying amounts and estimated fair values for the remaining financial instruments, excluding investments accounted for under the equity method, consisted of the following at December 31:

-2014 20 Carrying Fair Amount Value arrying Amount Fair Value (\$ in millions) Long-term investments \$ 162 \$ 193 \$ 148 \$ 177 Long-term debt, including current maturities (8,926) (10,962) (9,348) (10,673)
+2016 2015

+Carrying Amount Fair Value

+(\$ in n nillio ns)

+Long-term investments \$ 186 \$ 211 \$ 162 \$ 190

+Long-term debt, including current maturities (10,112) (11,626) (9,893) (11,124)

-Underlying net assets were used to estimate the fair value of investments with the exception of notes receivable, which are based on future discounted cash flows.
+Underlying net assets and future discounted cash flows were used to estimate the fair value of investments.
 The fair values of long-term debt were estimated based on quoted market prices or discounted cash flows using current interest rates for debt with similar terms, company rating, and remaining maturity.